kokkos/kokkos-fft/docs/api/real/rfft.rst

 .. note::

    The input must be a real-valued view, and the output must be a complex-valued view.
-The output size along the transform axis is ``n/2 + 1``, where ``n`` is the input size along that axis.
+The output length along the transform axis is ``n/2 + 1``, where ``n`` is the input length along that axis.
+If this condition is not met, the `std::runtime_error` exception will be thrown.

 Examples
 ========